-ATTACHMENT 7 - DISTRICT OF COLUMBIA TAX CERTIFICATION GOVERNMENT OF THE DISTRICT OF COLUMBIA Office of the Chief Financial Officer Office of Tax and Revenue TAX CERTIFICATION AFFIDAVIT THIS AFFIDAVIT IS TO BE COMPLETED O THE DISTRICT OF COLUMBIA.
-DNLY BY THOSE WHO ARE REGISTERED TO CONDUCT BUSINESS IN Date Authorized Agent Name of Organization/Entity Business Address (include zip code) Business Phone Number Authorized Agent Principal Officer Name and Title Square and Lot Information Federal Identification Number Contract Number Unemployment Insurance Account No. release my tax information to an authorize seeking to enter into a contractual relation whether or not I am in compliance with th a, Office of the Chief Financial Officer, Office of Tax and Revenue to ed representative of the District of Columbia agency with which I am nship.
+ISTRICT OF COLUMBIA TAX CERTIFICATION GOVER NMENT OF THE DISTRICT OF COLUMBIA Office of the Chief Financial Officer Office of Tax and Revenue 1 TAX CERTIFICATION AFFIDAVIT THIS AFFIDAVIT IS TO BE COMPLETED C THE DISTRICT OF COLUMBIA.
+ONLY BY THOSE WHO ARE REGISTERED TO CONDUCT BUSINESS IN Date Authorized Agent Name of Organization/Entity Business Address (include zip code) Business Phone Number Authorized Agent Principal Officer Name and Title Square and Lot Information Federal Identification Number Contract Number Unemployment Insurance Account No. elease my tax information to an authorize seeking to enter into a contractual relation whether or not I am in compliance with the determining my eligibility to enter into a d a, Office of the Chief Financial Officer, Office of Tax and Revenue to ed representative of the District of Columbia agency with which I am nship.
 I understand that the information released will be limited to be District of Columbia tax laws and regulations solely for the purpose of contractual relationship with a District of Columbia agency.
-I further e year from the date of this authorization. th the applicable tax filing and payment requirements of the District of is hereby authorized to verify the above information with the appropriate

-Signature of Authorizing Agent
+I further be year from the date of this authorization. ith the applicable tax filing and payment requirements of the District of is hereby authorized to verify the above information with the appropria Signature of Authorizing Agent Title The penalty for making false statement is or both, as prescribed by D.C.
+Official Cod a fine not to exceed \$5,000.00, imprisonment for not more than 180 day